leo-arch/clifm/README.md

 * **NEW: Stealth mode**: Leave no trace on the host system.

-* **NEW** Quickly and easily navigate through the list of visited directory via the **autojump** function.
+* **NEW** Quickly and easily navigate through the jump database (a list of visited directories and the amount of times each of them was visited) via the **autojump** function.

 Because file manager, but also half-shell, CLiFM also provides the following features:

-* TAB-completion for commands, paths, profiles, bookmarks, color schemes, and ELN's
+* TAB-completion for commands, paths, profiles, bookmarks, color schemes, ELN's, and the autojump function
 * Bash-like quoting system
 * History function
 * Shell commands execution